ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 ### Warning

-- This is not thoroughly tested, so I would not recommend this for production, unless maybe your user base is super small and they can let you know when things change.
+- This is not thoroughly tested, so I would not recommend this for production.
 - This heavily depends on the output HTML that Google provides.
 If Google's page changes a little bit, this script may break.
-- Most non-text features will not be included (images, charts, comments, etc.)
+- Most non-text features will not be included (images, charts, comments, etc.).
-- Some changes to a published sheet may take up to 5 minuts to reflect in the browser
+- Some changes to a published sheet may take up to 5 minuts to reflect in the browser.
+- This version does not support server-side parsing as it relies on `window.fetch` and `window.DOMParser`.
+An enhancement for this is being considered.

 </div>